cgmaier/auto-sfz/README.md

 <br>

 some ideas
-- figure out a spec for parsing / defining round robins
+- figure out how to generate round-robins
-- parse "meta data" from folder name to define group-level opcodes
+- parse folder name for group-level opcodes

 https://sfzformat.com/